Consent is still misunderstood on college campuses, and this is how one university community fights rape culture

 Important educational posters had recently been posted around the Indiana University Bloomington (IU) campus, explaining the importance of consent in sexual encounters.
 On September 24th, several of those posters were replaced by lookalikes.
 These new “prank” posters promoted a culture of gaslighting, victim-shaming, and mockery of survivors.
 It is an incident that should remind us to continue questioning college-aged adults’ understandings of consent and sexual assault — even while powerful men in Hollywood seemingly (and hopefully) may begin to actually face consequences for their actions.

-The website listed at the bottom of the fake poster was later found to be malicious.
+The website listed at the bottom of the fake poster was later found to be malicious. false

 Toby Klein, senior and director of outreach for Raising Awareness of Interactions in Sexual Encounters (RAISE) at IU, described the poster to me as “the worst kept secret on campus.”